Nhoya/gOSINT/README.md

 - [x] Find mails from git repository
 - [x] Find Dumps for mail address
 - [x] Search for  mail address linked to domain/mail address in PGP keyring
-- [x] Retrive Info from domain whois (waiting to be implemented)
+- [x] Retrieve Info from domain whois (waiting to be implemented)
 - [x] Search for mail address in source code
-- [x] Retrive Telegram Public Groups History
+- [x] Retrieve Telegram Public Groups History

 ## Building